 Essential reading: Apple HomeKit essential guide

-If you're an existing Apple user who wants to buy into the HomeKit smart home revolution then it can be a little hard to find which companies have opted in, and which have not (22 companies have at the moment).
+If you're an existing Apple user who wants to buy into the HomeKit smart home revolution then it can be a little hard to find which companies have opted in, and which have not.
 HomeKit enabled accessories and devices are can be sold with a "Works with Apple HomeKit" badge which helps.

-Check out our list of the biggest names to sign up – and we'll keep things updated as time goes on...
+Check out our list of the best Apple HomeKit devices – and we'll keep things updated as time goes on...

 Why would you want purple lighting in the bedroom and fuschia in the living room?
 Because you can, of course.
 Colours and brightness can now be controlled within the Apple ecosystem through Siri and, if you're an existing Hue user, it's simple to port all the info needed from your old bridge.